The most recent image of College Alfajiri

 🇨🇩 Congo

-It home, I know most of you want to go and study abroad.
-However, if your parent cannot afford that or even if they can afford that, there is a lot of value studying in Congo, despite what everyone will tell us about our universities.
+At home, I know most of you want to go and study abroad.
+However, if your parents cannot afford that or even if they can afford that, there is a lot of value in studying in Congo, despite what everyone will tell us about our universities.
 Let me talk about your options.

 The order of universities here is not based on their ranking it just random based on how their name come in my thoughts.

 UCB (Université Catholique de Bukavu) This is my first recommendation for anyone finishing in Bukavu.
 UCB is genuinely strong particularly in Agronomy, Medicine, Economics, and Architecture.
-It also has a decent Computer Science programme.
-People will tell you to go abroad, but UCB is better than many universities across the region.
+It also has a decent Computer Science program.
+People will tell you to go abroad but UCB is better than many universities across the region.
 Don’t sleep on it.
-Another plus, UCB have many partnership with universities in Europe such as Belgium and France.
-If you are smart you can leverage those opportunities.
+Another plus, UCB has many partnerships with universities in Europe such as Belgium and France.
+If you are smart, you can leverage those opportunities.

-Université Officielle de Bukavu (UOB) is a good shout for their Geology, Economie, and Sante Public Program.
+Université Officielle de Bukavu (UOB) is a good shout for their Geology, Economics, and Public Health program.

-Université Libre des Pays de Grand Lacs: ULPGL(Goma), this is were I went, it is a good university in the region it has a good degree in Engineering (Electrical Engineering, Computer Science and Civil Engineering) and Economie.
+Université Libre des Pays de Grand Lacs: ULPGL(Goma) : this is where I went.
+It is a good university in the region.
+It has a good degree in engineering (electrical engineering, computer science and civil engineering) and economics.

 It is affordable, but honestly, tribalism is killing this university.
 This is valid for most of the Protestant universities in the countryPastors have privileges and favor their brothers in recruitment instead of recruiting competent people.
 (My friend who went there and taught there—please come and fight me… I am ready..💪🏿 LOL)